Doctors Note Logo

 Does Inositol Fix PCOS Weight Gain?
 A Hormonal Balance Action Plan

-Inositol can help with PCOS-related weight challenges by improving insulin sensitivity and hormone balance, but it will not by itself fix weight gain; expect modest loss or better weight stability over months, especially when paired with nutrition, strength training, sleep, and stress care.
+Inositol may support PCOS-related weight management by improving insulin sensitivity and restoring hormone balance.
+While it won't reverse weight gain on its own, most people see modest weight loss or improved stability over several months—especially when combined with balanced nutrition, strength training, quality sleep, and stress management.

 answer background